the-designer-dev/mufap-scraper/README.md

 - NumPy ==> 1.19.2

 # IMPORTANT: Create a virtual environment to make sure other Python code in your computer does not break due to the change in dependencies.

+# Sample Files
+To see the final result, you can download any of the .xls files to see what you should expect as output.